PX4/PX4-user_guide/en/computer_vision/collision_prevention.md

 *Collision Prevention* may be used to automatically slow and stop a vehicle before it can crash into an obstacle.

-It can be enabled for multicopter vehicles in [Position mode](../flight_modes/position_mc.md), and can use sensor data from an offboard companion computer, a rangefinder attached to the flight controller, or both (fused).
+It can be enabled for multicopter vehicles in [Position mode](../flight_modes/position_mc.md), and can use sensor data from an offboard companion computer, offboard rangefinders over MAVLink, a rangefinder attached to the flight controller, or any combination of the above.

-> **Warning** Collision prevention may not prevent a crash if your vehicle is moving too fast!
+> **Note** Collision prevention may slow down your vehicle if your sensor range isn't large enough!
-  This feature has only been tested (at time of writing) for a vehicle moving at 4 m/s.
+  If very high flight speeds are critical, consider disabling collision prevention when it isn't necessary.
+  Moreover, collision prevention also prevents motion where no sensor data is available.
+It is recommended to adjust your sensor configuration to provide coverage in any directions you want to fly when collision prevention is enabled

 ## Overview